 Matthew Barrett and Steven Duby set out to defend Natural Theology, but in the final analysis they discuss Natural Revelation as it relates to Natural Knowledge.
 As early as @5:55 Steven Duby slides into a discussion on the Natural Knowledge of God gained through Natural Revelation (even as it relates to the “pressure” that restrains men in conscience).
 There is a bit of sliding back and forth between terms (Natural Revelation and Natural Theology) that carries throughout the episode; yet it is merely maintained that all men know God through revelation of himself in nature.
 Surprisingly, the discussion never touches upon the question of whether man in his fallen and unaided reasoning can construct a Natural Theology of God, let alone a true one, and how such a theology might be defended.

 Notwithstanding, it’s a fine introductory presentation of the realty, usefulness and limits of Natural Revelation and Natural Knowledge.
 I thoroughly enjoyed it!
 (Seemed like swell guys too!)
 I dare say Cornelius Van Til, even in his most sanguine moments, would have been delighted by this brief presentation.
 That said, I’m not prepared to jump on the Natural Theology bandwagon quite yet based upon those delights.
 Moreover, I’m not quite sure who the target audience was as it relates to persuading people to embrace such an expression of Natural Theology.
-Certainly not the Reformed, for what was offered was plain vanilla and uncontroversial in the Augustinian tradition.
+Certainly not the Reformed, for what was offered was plain vanilla and uncontroversial in the Augustinian tradition with respect to Natural Knowledge through Natural Revelation.
 Perhaps they targeted some extreme fundamentalists who are opposed to learning anything from unbelieving thinkers?
 Not sure.
-Anyway, the discussion was most enjoyable, though Thomists and Arminians might be a bit disappointed.
+Anyway, the discussion was most enjoyable, though Thomists and Arminians might be a bit disappointed because Natural Theology was never explored!

 Some possibly related reservations as they relate to apologetics: